masadler/Recipes/_posts/2025-11-03-barley-soup.md

   directions_markdown: |-

-    1. **Prepare the vegetables**: Peel the carrots, celery, and potatoes.
-Cut all vegetables into small cubes.
-Clean and slice the leek.
-Finely chop the onion and crush or finely chop the garlic.
-    2. **Sauté the base**: Heat 2–3 tablespoons of olive oil in a large pot over medium heat.
-Add the chopped onion and fry for about 5 minutes, until translucent.
-Add the garlic and sliced leek, and sauté for another 5 minutes.
-    3. **Add root vegetables**: Stir in the chopped carrots, celeriac, and potatoes.
-Fry everything for about 2 more minutes, stirring occasionally.
-    4. **Add lentils and broth**: Add the green lentils to the pot, then pour in enough water to cover everything.
-Stir in the bouillon.
-    4. **Simmer and season**: Bring the soup to a boil, then reduce the heat and simmer for about 30 minutes, or until the vegetables and lentils are tender.
-Add chopped parsley, thyme, oregano, and season with salt and pepper to taste.
-    5. **Finish**: Optionally, use a hand blender to puree part or all of the soup for a creamier consistency — or leave it chunky for a more rustic feel.

     1. **Prepare the vegetables**: Peel and chop the carrots and celeriac into small cubes.
 Clean the leek and cut it into rings.
 Finely chop the onion.
     2. **Sauté the base**: Heat 2–3 tablespoons of olive oil in a medium-sized pot over medium heat.
 Add the chopped onion and fry for about 5 minutes, until translucent.
 Add the leek and sauté for another 5 minutes.
 Stir in the carrots and celeriac, and fry for about 2 more minutes.
 Finally, add the pearl barley and fry briefly while stirring.
     3. **Add broth and spices**: Stick the cloves into the bay leaves to make them easier to remove later.
 Add the bay leaves and vegetable bouillon powder dissolved in about 1 L of water.
 Bring to a boil, then reduce the heat and let simmer gently for about 1 hour, until the barley is tender.